-- Consider diverting all Okeanos Explorer funds for targeted exploration charters - Confirm the Okeanos Explorer's real continuing annual and daily costs The 2000 Presidential Panel recommended that the OE program operate a flagship vessel, the symbol of America's ocean exploration program and an indispensable platform for it.
-The OE program refurbished the Okeanos Explorer for this purpose and is the only vessel owned by the U.S. government dedicated to ocean exploration.
-A 68-meter former Navy vessel, the Okeanos Explorer launched in 2010 and has conducted successful expeditions to Indonesia, Galapagos Rift, and Mid-Cayman Rise.
+- Consider diverting all Okeanos Explorer funds for targeted exploration charters - Confirm the Okeanos Explorer's real continuing annual and daily costs

+The 2000 Presidential Panel recommended that the Ocean Exploration Program operate a flagship vessel, the symbol of America's ocean exploration program and an indispensable platform for it.
+The Ocean Exploration Program refurbished the Okeanos Explorer for this purpose and is the only vessel owned by the U.S. government dedicated to ocean exploration.
+A 68-meter former Navy vessel, the Okeanos Explorer launched in 2010 has conducted successful expeditions to Indonesia, Galapagos Rift, and Mid-Cayman Rise.
 Equipped with cameras that allow real-time viewing for scientists and the public, the Okeanos Explorer has pioneered use of "telepresence technology."
-Narragansett, RI is the homeport of the Okeanos Explorer.
-The OE program, in search of leverage and complementary capabilities, has also worked extensively with the Exploration Vessel (E/V) Nautilus, a 64-meter research vessel currently based in Bodrum, Turkey operated by the Ocean Exploration Trust under the direction of Ballard.
+Davisville, RI is the homeport of the Okeanos Explorer.

+The Ocean Exploration Program, in search of leverage and complementary capabilities, has also worked extensively with the Exploration Vessel (E/V) Nautilus, a 64-meter research vessel currently based in Bodrum, Turkey which is operated by the Ocean Exploration Trust under the direction of Dr. Robert Ballard.
 Nautilus also has a high-bandwidth satellite system to facilitate remote science and education, often via the Inner Space Center at the University of Rhode Island, which shares a live feed with Exploration Command Consoles located around the world.

-The concept of a flagship vessel made sense in the framework of a larger OE program, and it retains attractive aspects.
-However, in light of likely budgets, the Panel recommends careful consideration of alternate uses of the OE funds for exploration charters.
+The concept of a flagship vessel made sense in the framework of a larger Ocean Exploration Program, and it retains attractive aspects.
+However, in light of likely budgets, the Panel recommends careful consideration of alternate uses of the Ocean Exploration funds for exploration charters.
 The questions of lock-in to a homeport and ship are major.
 Weighing benefits and costs requires full accounting of the costs of the Okeanos Explorer, including expenditures within NOAA outside the direct OER program, and the extent to which funds now used for the Okeanos Explorer could be redirected.

 In the course of its work, the Panel received estimates that the full annual operating costs of the Okeanos Explorer for FY12 ranged from \$6.1 million to more than \$8 million.
 Accurate, consistent, complete information for prior years was also unavailable to the Panel.
-Part of the difficulty is that OER budgets for core program operations aboard the Okeanos Explorer, while other funds come in ship-time equivalent funded by NOAA's Office of Marine and Aviation Operations and OER pays for additional days at sea.
+Part of the difficulty is that OER budgets for core program operations aboard the Okeanos Explorer, while other funds come in ship-time equivalent funded by NOAA's Office of Marine and Aviation Operations and what OER pays for additional days at sea.
 NOAA, OER, and OMAO must have full, consistent, timely information on Okeanos Explorer costs in order to make both strategic and operational decisions.

-The Okeanos Explorer.
-Image © 2012 Art Howard Photography/NOAA.
+The Okeanos Explorer, photographed in the Gulf of Mexico in 2012.
+Courtesy of NOAA's Okeanos Explorer Program.

 The Ocean Exploration Program partner Ocean Exploration Trust operates Nautilus, which has explored extensively in the Mediterranean and Black Seas.
 Courtesy of Ocean Explorer Trust.

+7. Technology

-7. Technology OE must partner to stay abreast of new technologies:
+Ocean Exploration must partner to stay abreast of new technologies: